neonias/Redux.WithSubstates/Readme.md

 #### Dispatch an action
 Makes the store to execute Reducer's and all Effects' methods that handle actions of typeof(action).
-An example of dispatching an actoin on a store:
+An example of dispatching an actoin on a Store:
 ```c#
 IStore<string> store = ...
 ...